How Much Every Type of Penetration Testing Costs in 2023

 Penetration testing services are harder to compare to other security controls or capabilities, because the product is intangible, outside of the final report.
 A pentest is a point-in-time assessment, where a consultancy will disappear for weeks at a time to conduct testing and come back with a report.

-Many organizations will ask, “what am I getting compared to our endpoint detection and response provider or a firewall solution provider?”
+Many organizations will ask, “What am I getting compared to our endpoint detection and response provider or a firewall solution provider?”
 The reality is that the organization will get an understanding of where weaknesses occur, how those controls or tools might be implemented, how those weaknesses can be exploited, and what the potential impact may be.
 This makes it really hard to compare the cost to a more tangible hardware/software-based partner solution.
 Keeping this in mind, there are relationships between those services and penetration testing.
 The larger and more complex a company, the higher the cost will be for security in general.

-The most relatable services to compare costs to would-be vulnerability assessments, risk assessments, and gap assessments, as these services all provide some output after a dark period of work to the organization.
+The most relatable services to compare costs to would be vulnerability assessments, risk assessments, and gap assessments, as these services all provide some output after a dark period of work to the organization.
 Let’s dig into some high-level cost comparisons between these services.

 Vulnerability assessments for example will typically cost anywhere from 10% to 50% of the cost of a penetration test.

-Keep in mind that, while both testing services are geared at finding vulnerabilities and reporting those findings to the organization, vulnerability assessments are typically highly automated and not attempting to determine actual impact.
+Keep in mind that while both testing services are geared at finding vulnerabilities and reporting those findings to the organization, vulnerability assessments are typically highly automated and not attempting to determine actual impact.
 With the majority of testing being automated, the cost can be expected to be significantly lower, but an organization should also expect a higher false positive rate compared to penetration testing.

 For risk assessments, these engagements are typically in the same price range, if not more expensive, than penetration testing.
 Typically, this type of service can be anywhere from 85% to 150% of a penetration test.
 The large range is related to the complexity of the organization, industry, and regulatory requirements.
 An organization operating in an industry like banking, government, or healthcare would require a more intensive risk assessment that will span more controls and larger scope, which would increase the overall cost.